hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 188      break;//exit loop
 ```

-The other sensors and actuators work in a similar way.
+The other sensors and actuators work in a similarly.

-## Step 5 Set-up  Node-MCU and humidity sensor.
+## Step 5 Set up  Node-MCU and humidity sensor.

 An extra device is added to monitor the air humidity as well.
 I used a NodeMCU device for that.
 I used a different device for 2 reasons: it is a relatively cheap device and to show how easy it is to connect different devices.
 This device is based on ESP8266 which is commonly used in cases like this.